 Swedesurvey Aktiebolag sold services related to real estate administration and geographical information provision in the international market, in close collaboration with the government agency Lantmäteriet (the Swedish cadastral authority).
 The purpose was to market Lantmäteriet's services abroad.
 Swedesurvey mainly worked with public sector organisations in developing countries, and most of its projects had the character of supporting them in their capacity development through advisory services and training.
 Its services were financed both directly from customers and through international institutions and development assistance agencies.
 The enterprise lost the bulk of its sales when the Sida-financed assignments were taken over by Lantmäteriet.
 In short, the enterprise's operations shrunk to such an extent that there were no arguments for conducting its operations in corporate form.
-The Riksdag therefore authorised the Government in June 2017 to wind up Swedesurvey through voluntary dissolution.
+In June 2017 the Riksdag therefore authorised the Government to wind up Swedesurvey through voluntary dissolution.
 An EGM on 19 March 2019 resolved to dissolve the enterprise voluntarily.
-The voluntary dissolution of the enterprise is under way.
+Its dissolution was completed on 17 December 2020.